 The Sitka Local Foods Network is a 501(c)(3) nonprofit organization, and your donations can help support a variety of projects promoting the growing, harvesting and consumption of local foods in Sitka, Alaska.

 To make a tax-deductible donation, you simply mail a check to: Sitka Local Foods Network, 408 Marine St., Suite D, Sitka, Alaska, 99835.
 Please let us know if you need a receipt.
 Our EIN is 26-4629930.
 We also have an online donation site through Razoo.com, and you can make an online contribution by clicking this link or the image below.
+In addition, we can be found through the online donation site NetworkForGood.com, and you can donate by clicking here (note, NetworkForGood.com handles most of the fundraisers on Facebook).

 If you work for one of the businesses, such as Alaska Airlines, that uses the Benevity.com website for employee charitable donations, the Sitka Local Foods Network can accept donations through that site.
 Click the link above to go to our profile page.
 Also, some corporations match employee donations, so double-check with your employer to see if your donation will be matched.